DivinoAG/CardsAgainstDiscord/README.md

 # Cards Against Discord

 A Discord bot that brings the fun and irreverent card game Cards Against Humanity to your server.
 Get ready for some hilarious and potentially offensive combinations!

 ## Features

 * **Core Gameplay:** Play a full game of Cards Against Humanity directly within Discord.
-* **Card Database:**  Fetches cards from the public Rest Against Humanity API ([https://restagainsthumanity.com/api/graphql](https://restagainsthumanity.com/api/graphql)).
+* **Card Database:** Fetches cards from the public Rest Against Humanity API ([https://restagainsthumanity.com/api/graphql](https://restagainsthumanity.com/api/graphql)) and allows for custom cards.
 * **Player Management:** Players can join, leave, and be automatically assigned as the Card Czar.
 * **Game Flow:** Automated round management, card dealing, submissions, and winner selection.
-* **Admin Commands:** Control game settings, add custom cards, and manage the game.
+* **Admin Commands:** Control game settings, add custom cards, manage card packs, and more.
+(See "Usage" below for details).
 * **Error Handling:** Robust error handling to gracefully handle disconnects and other issues.
 * **Player Stats:** Track player wins and win rates.
-* **Emoji Voting:** Vote on winning card combinations using emojis.
+* **Emoji Voting:**  (Implementation in progress)
-* **"Best of" Posts:** Weekly and monthly highlights of the funniest combinations.
+* **"Best of" Posts:**  (Implementation in progress)

 ## Setup